Kuro-sama/Moon-Rabbits-Dream-About-VirtualMod/README.md

-# Moon Rabbits Dream About Virtual
+# Moon Rabbits Dream About Virtual mixed with Solana by Disease#3749 - Edited by kuro

 A theme based on the art cover from Tsukino Mito Album Moon Rabbits Dream About Virtual!